-Economic conditions in the U.S. have begun to show signs of improvement, however, the recovery has been sluggish and economic growth weak.
-The U.S. credit markets have also stabilized and credit availability has improved compared to the recent recessionary period.
+Economic conditions in the U.S. continue to be uncertain.
+Fiscal stress in the U.S. and Europe has resulted in significant fluctuations in the U.S. stock markets and has negatively impacted consumer sentiment.
+While the U.S. credit markets have stabilized and credit availability has improved compared to the recent recessionary period, economic growth is expected to continue to be weak.
 Consumer spending habits are affected by levels of unemployment, unsettled financial markets, weakness in housing and real estate, higher interest rates, fuel and energy costs, and consumer perception of economic conditions, among others.
-While the U.S. retail and credit market environments are currently stable, sudden negative changes in one or more of the factors that affect consumer spending could adversely affect consumer spending levels which could lead to reduced consumer demand for our merchandise and adversely affect our sales levels and financial performance.
+Sudden negative changes in one or more of the factors that affect consumer spending could adversely affect consumer spending levels which could lead to reduced consumer demand for our merchandise and adversely affect our sales levels and financial performance.